renatabiniek/hush-daisies/README.md

 * **Horizontal divider not displaying correctly**

   I had an issue with horizontal divider not showing up or not showing up as expected on the product page after creating the for loop.
-The column containing the divider was showing when inspected with the dev tools but with unexpected link tag <a>.
+The column containing the divider was showing when inspected with the dev tools but with unexpected anchor link tag.

   **Worked:** Found a missing closing anchor tag in the card-body section, and fixed it.

+* **Could not build wheels for backports.zoneinfo**

+  During the initial deployment to Heroku, the build was failing due to the error:
+  ERROR: Could not build wheels for backports.zoneinfo, which is required to install pyproject.toml-based projects
+  Push rejected, failed to compile Python app.

+  **Worked:** Changed the version in settings.py to backports.zoneinfo==0.2.1;python_version<"3.9" as per this [Stackoverflow post](https://stackoverflow.com/questions/71712258/error-could-not-build-wheels-for-backports-zoneinfo-which-is-required-to-insta)

 ### Devices and browsers tested